Home » Business Email Etiquette Articles » Business Email — First Contact; First Impression

 • Will they be able to represent my company the way I need them to?

-• Are they able to reply promptly and with clarity to inquiries?
+• Are they able to respond promptly and clearly to inquiries?

 • Can they meet deadlines and requirements?